parsokev/Graph_UI/README.md

 or [Visual Studio](https://visualstudio.microsoft.com/) with [VS QT Tools](https://doc.qt.io/qtvstools/index.html) installed and enabled***.
 This allows for the generation of an application executable that is compatible with the local machine's OS.

-## Setting Up the Project Build

-Regardless of which IDE is utilized to build the program, the program was developed with the intention of using two key build paths that are dependent on the user's intended use for the program.
+Regardless of which IDE is utilized to build the program, the program was developed with the intention of using two separate build paths that are dependent on the user's intended use for the program.

-### Building the Project for Local Development and Execution
+## Building the Project for Local Development and Execution

 If intending to build the program to run locally for debugging/testing/modification purposes, the program is intended to be built under the CMake build types of either **'Debug' or 'RelWithDebInfo' (Release With Debug Info)**.